 - Panel between a pair of polylines

 - Panel a set of polylines

-- Panel a colour marked set of polylines
+- Panel a color marked set of polylines

 - Panel from flat entities.

+- Panel from single entity.

 All panels can have their internal Panel ID number shown in large numbers on the panel for identification, This is automatically removed during panel output.